-Since the height of the Covid-19 pandemic, many companies have had to confront the following question: what happens to the legal status of my employees if they choose to work abroad?
+Following the Covid-19 pandemic, organizations had to confront the following question: what happens to the legal status of my employees if they choose to work abroad?

 While some of your employees might be working from their holiday homes, others may have packed their bags to work more permanently from an exotic location further afield.
 And, while your corporate policies might be relaxed about this, it is important to be aware of the tax implications of working remotely from another country, along with legal and other complications that you and your entire company may unwittingly be exposed to.